VUB-HYDR/Wikimpacts/README.md

 3. Evaluate against the dev and test sets

 ##### (A) Choose your config and columns
-The python dictionary in <a href="Evaluation/weights.py"><code>weights.py</code></a> contains different weight configs.For example, the experiments nlp4climate weighs all the column types equally but excludes the "Event_Name" from evaluation.
+The python dictionary in <a href="Evaluation/weights.py"><code>weights.py</code></a> contains different weight configs.
+For example, the experiments nlp4climate weighs all the column types equally but excludes the "Event_Name" from evaluation.

 Also, this config will result in evaluating only on this smaller set of columns, so this list also functions as a set of columns that will be included in the evaluation script for this experiment.

 > [!NOTE]
-> if any of these columns are not found in your gold file, they will be ignored
+> If any of these columns are not found in your gold file, they will be ignored

 ```python
     "weights" = {